 Export it as a PNG sequence.

 Using Adobe Photoshop, assemble the sequence into a GIF animation and adjust its size and quality according to requirements.

-What’s also cool about Principle is that you can always provide the original file and another designer or a client will be able to open and test it using the Principle iPhone app.
+Another cool thing about Principle is that you can always provide the original file and another designer or a client will be able to open and test it using the Principle Mirror.

-Most of what I have written here I’ve learned by experimenting with Principle’s tools and by studying works of other designers.
-And, as experience shows, this is a great way to discover Principle’s hidden potential.
+Most of what I’ve written here I’ve learned by experimenting with Principle’s tools and by studying the work of other designers.
+And, as experience shows, this is a great way to discover the Principle’s hidden potential.

 Here’s my final advice: always experiment and seek unorthodox solutions to tough problems.